dchidell/bulk_config_generator/README.md

   -s sheetname, --sheet sheetname
                         Sets the sheet name to use (defaults to active sheet if not specified)
+  -o filename, --once filename
+                        Reads the specified file and runs the commands once only for each SSH session.
+(Only applicable when using SSH to a box)
   -f, --feedback        Displays the result of pushing commands to a router.

 Written by David Chidell (dchidell@cisco.com)